Crate and play pen area, grooming tools, food, treats, toys and training resources.

 Some pups can climb out of the above two pens, so you might need to use a Billy Gate/Regalo type enclosure instead.
 Amazon: https://www.amazon.ca/Regalo-configurable-fixations-murales-mat%C3%A9riel/dp/B0024FAWSE/ref=sr_1_1?dchild=1&keywords=billy+gate&qid=1596817305&s=pet-supplies&sr=1-1.

 I place a large litter box sometimes with or without a pee pad below directly beside their favourite bed.
 When the puppy wakes up, they are most likely to use the litter box right away.
 There’s also a crate that they like to use as well.
 It’s dark enough that it doesn’t need a blanket over top.
 My favourite part of this set up is the blue blanket that is waterproof and reversible.
 You can even drape it over furniture.
 I picked one up from Amazon: https://www.amazon.ca/gp/product/B075WZGFJG/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1

 I’ve found many gently used crates online (kijiji and Facebook market place).
 We have several brands at our home including Life Stages 1630DD and Kong.
 Both are great quality crates and I really like the dual doors.
 The crates that work best for my dogs are the LifeStages 30 L x 21 W x 24 H that retails for just over $80 on Amazon https://www.amazon.ca/Medium-MidWest-Folding-Divider-Protecting/dp/B0002TKBUS?th=1.
 These crates are perfect for my adults, but for babies, it comfortably fits both a 24″ x 18″ sleeping bed (https://www.amazon.ca/gp/product/B07WQZ38W4/ref=ppx_yo_dt_b_asin_title_o07_s02?ie=UTF8&psc=1) and a small 20″ x 15″ litter box (https://www.amazon.ca/PuppyGoHere-Litter-Indoor-Training-System-Large/dp/B00HCK31LQ/ref=sr_1_1?dchild=1&keywords=puppy%2Bgo%2Bhere&qid=1596818589&sr=8-1&th=1).

 As the puppy gets older, you can remove the litter box entirely from the crate.
 Some actually prefer cooling pads in their crate: https://www.amazon.ca/gp/product/B07R282RVS/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1

-If your pup is having a hard time sleeping through the night in a crate, try draping a blanket on top of the crate to keep the area darker.
+If your pup is having a hard time sleeping through the night in a crate, try draping a dark blanket on top of the crate to keep the area darker.
 You can also try putting the crate in a large closet area.

 I use the smaller 20″ x 15″ x 5″ litter pans in their bedtime crates.